Burnouts are a costly problem for companies, but they can be prevented!

 Burnouts occur because people cannot slow down after a busy day at work.
 FOMO (fear of missing out) makes people undertake all sorts of social activities despite their fatigue.
 This is especially true now that it is "allowed" again, and many people feel they have some catching up to do.

-On the other hand, companies do bear some blame.
-Low autonomy at work and inappropriate behavior from external parties (scolding, even threats from customers), and information overload are serious problems that, unfortunately, are not yet being addressed sufficiently.
-A course on "How to deal with work pressure" is not enough to prevent burnouts, but it is necessary.
-In addition, it is important to know which employees are at risk of burnout.
+On the other hand, companies also carry part of the responsibility.
+Limited autonomy at work, inappropriate behavior from external parties such as customers, and constant information overload are serious issues that are still not addressed well enough.
+A course on dealing with work pressure can help, but it is not sufficient to prevent burnout on its own.
+That is why it is important to understand individual differences, for example through a Jung personality test, and to identify which employees are at higher risk of burnout.

 How is your employees’ mental health?